A confused and disoriented character falling in the empty vastness of space.

 However, many brands will use that strategy, and sell a broad range of products to consumers under the same umbrella because it is much cheaper than introducing a brand new product.
 The packaging often remains the same.

 Our goal is to break down products by generally observable differences, not from the marketing standpoint.
-On Variant, a phone from spring 2020 will likely be a different product from one from fall 2019, even if they are identical to the untrained eye.
+On VRNT, a phone from spring 2020 will likely be a different product from one from fall 2019, even if they are identical to the untrained eye.

 A character surprised and disapointed unpacking a freshly delivered product.